What is a Dental Implant?

 With the new advances in Implantology, a new approach called “immediate loading”, commonly known as “teeth in a day”, has been developed.
 It consists of placing the implants and their temporary crowns on the SAME DAY.

-The Same Day treatment protocol means that the patients can have their implants and teeth placed all on the same day as opposed to the conventional technique where the dental implants are loaded with teeth usually two to three months later.
+The Same Day treatment protocol means that the patients can have their implants and teeth placed all in the same day as opposed to the conventional technique where the dental implants are loaded with teeth usually two to three months later.

-We have been perfecting this procedure since the year 2000 and had treated hundred of cases with a success rate of 98%.
+We have been perfecting this procedure since the year 2000 and have treated hundreds of cases with a success rate of 98%.
 Same day implant technique is not a complex procedure, but they do require fulfilling some criteria.
 Even patients with no teeth can benefit from this fast procedure.
 They will receive up to 8 or 10 dental implants in one appointment, and after 24 hours, a temporary prosthesis will be fixed on these implants.
 No need to wear a removable denture anymore.

 Can I remove my tooth and place an implant immediately?